-I currently serve any birth location within a 2-hour radius from my home in West Valley City.
+I currently serve any birth location within a 2-hour radius from my home in Midvale, Utah.

 Do you offer over-night postpartum care?

 At this time I do not offer over-night postpartum care.
-Postpartum visits must be scheduled in advance and between the hours of 7 am and 11 pm.
+Postpartum visits must be scheduled in advance within the first two weeks of birth and during business hours.

-Active duty service members and their spouses may receive 15% off birth and postpartum support.
+Active duty military families and IVF pregnancies may receive a 15% discount off any birth support package.